 then joy, peace, etc. Paul didn’t greet them with joy but with peace.
 He

-prayed for their peace above all else, for it was the one most needed in the
+prayed for their peace above all else, for it was what they most needed in the

 days of the early Church with persecution mounting.
 Through his greeting he was